 According to Scientific American, alcohol intoxication results in vasodilation (widening of blood vessels), and even higher levels result in vasoconstriction (narrowing of blood vessels).
 This causes fluctuations in the blood pressure of the individual.

 When the blood pressure of the patient is too high or low, undergoing surgery puts their health at risk.
-In this scenario, your hair transplant in Turkey will not be performed, leading to its postponement.
+In this scenario, your hair transplant will not be performed, leading to its postponement.
 In addition, high or low blood pressure will prolong the recovery period and lead to poor results.

 Weakening of the Immune System